June 18, 2021

 Sarah Shelson tackles big PR challenges.
 While studying communications and playing club rugby at American University, Sarah got playing time in several agency environments.
 For the past two years, Sarah has worked on media relations, podcast production, and messaging strategies for clients.
 She first jumped into podcasting by interviewing residents on the streets of D.C., asking about the latest corporate PR snafus, celebrity missteps, and even wine!
 While eastern Pennsylvania is her home turf, Sarah enjoys working with organizations across the nation to craft and tell unique stories.

-Pooja Kamat is from Mumbai, India, but is now living in Leeds, England.
+Pooja Kamat is from Mumbai, India, where she lives and works.
 She describes herself as chirpy, proactive, and a PR enthusiast determined to have an impact on the industry.
 She is an aspiring PR pro on overdrive, receiving her bachelor’s and master’s degrees in public relations, marketing, and corporate communications, along with a diploma in English, in only four years!
 Pooja began dancing when she was 12 years old, and today remains active in extracurricular pursuits.
 She's a student board member of IABC UK & Ireland and a recent graduate of the PR Council’s Agency Ready Certificate program.

 Michaela Lewin is a recent Public Relations graduate from the class of COVID 2020.
 She’s from a 22 square mile island called Bermuda.
 Yes, like the “Bermuda Triangle,” and “No people don’t mysteriously disappear” from the area when visiting.
 If she could write her public relations journey as an autobiography, she would call it “I don’t know what it is but you told me to Google it,” because that’s how her love affair with PR began.
 As a new graduate from Southern Adventist University, she adores PR for two reasons: the connections she makes with other people and the opportunities to explore her creative side.
 Michaela is currently an intern with Blue Cross Blue Shield Tennessee.